robinchew/mvil/README.md

 - https://kotlinlang.org/docs/reference/properties.html
 - https://kotlinlang.org/docs/reference/type-safe-builders.html

-It would have looked more like:
+It would have looked more like (credit to @isiahmeadows for the advice):

 ```
 // EXAMPLE ONLY